deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 The room contained several more humans, these ones very plainly commanders to judge by the apparent structure of the rank insignia they wore.
 The one anomaly was wearing no obvious uniform at all, just patterned dark green lower-limb garments, a black torso-garment, and a dark green head covering with a badge on the front depicting a blade bisecting two parallel blue lines, and the motto "By Strength And Guile".

 "Right." he said.
-None of the others spoke, giving the impression that this... under-identified individual either outranked them, or held their esteem.
+None of the others spoke, giving the impression that this...under-identified individual either outranked them, or held their esteem.
 He flopped a large hardcopy printout onto the table.
-"D'you recognise these fookin' things?”
+"D'you recognise these fookin' things?"

 Nmrb examined the image, eager to co-operate and be returned to the planet below.